scaleway/terraform-provider-scaleway/docs/resources/lb.md

 - `assign_flexible_ip` - (Optional) Defines whether to automatically assign a flexible public IP to the load-balancer.

+- `assign_flexible_ipv6` - (Optional) Defines whether to automatically assign a flexible public IPv6 to the load-balancer.

 - `name` - (Optional) The name of the load-balancer.

 - `description` - (Optional) The description of the load-balancer.